How to Grow Basil in Alberta

 Fertilizer for Basil Plants

 Fertilize Basil weekly with a well balanced fertilizer.
-20-20-20 is a good option, but there are many other organic options on the market.
+Nature’s Source 10-4-3, 20-20-20, and 15-30-15 are formulations that work well for Basil, but there are many other organic options on the market.
 Pick the one that works best for you and follow the package directions for dilution instructions.

 Harvesting and Deadheading Basil